freeletics/khonshu/docs/codegen/get-started.md

 ## Navigation set up

-The integration of Khonshu's Codegen and Navigation libraries also expects a `NavEventNavigator` to be injectable.
+The integration of Khonshu's Codegen and Navigation libraries also expects an `ActivityNavigator` to be injectable.
 This can be easily achieved by adding `@SingleIn(ExampleScope::class)
 @ForScope(ExampleScope::class) @ContributesBinding(ExampleScope::class, ActivityNavigator::class)`
 to a subclass of it.
 The generated code will automatically take care of setting up